Understanding Winter Weather Terminology - NewsBreak

 More winter weather is coming to Middle Tennessee.
 As you watch and read weather reports, you may have heard the terms “Winter Storm Watch” or “Winter Weather Advisory” but maybe you aren’t exactly sure what that means.
 Below, we break down what these terms (and many more) mean so you can be prepared.

-To stay up to date on winter advisories and to see a live weather radar, visit cheathamcountysource.com/weather .
+To stay up to date on winter advisories and to see a live weather radar, visit robertsoncountysource.com/weather.

 Know Your Terms